 CAEv2’s were supposed to be traditional earplugs when used one way (dark end inserted into ear), and ‘filtration devices’, blocking battlefield noise while sill allowing soldiers to hear each other (and their orders!), when reversed (yellow end inserted into ear).
 Incredibly, 3M knew the earplugs were too short to properly fit in the ear effectively and did not properly seal the ear canal, leaving service men and women with inadequate hearing protection.

-On July 26, 2018, the United States Department of Justice announced that 3M had agreed to pay $9.1 million in order to resolve allegations that they knowingly sold the Version 2-Dual-Ended Combat Arms Earplugs™ (the “CAEv2”) to the our military without disclosing defects that hampered the effectiveness of the hearing protection device.
+In July of 2018 3M agreed to pay over $9 million to the government in order to resolve allegations they knowingly sold CAEv2’s to our military without disclosing the defective nature of the earplugs.

 However, no compensation was or has been provided to the actual service members who suffered the effects of the defective earplugs and experienced hearing loss.

-If you are or know a veteran who served in any branch of the military in any of these wars or conflicts between 2003 and 2015 and have been diagnosed with hearing loss or Tinnitus, contact us online or call us at 1-866-252-3535.
-Filing a lawsuit against 3M will not affect your disability benefits.
+If you are an active service member or veteran who served between 2003 and 2015, were issued CAEv2 Earplugs, and have been diagnosed with hearing loss or Tinnitus, contact us online or call us at 1-866-252-3535.

 *If you are a veteran, filing a personal injury lawsuit against 3M should not affect your disability compensation since the government awards benefits based on disability ratings as opposed to income level.
 Click here to read a more detailed explanation.